 "We are excited that Akuo has selected our system to support the important work in getting renewable energy assets to reach their full potential.
 We look forward to a long term and successful relationship" says Peter Hansen, Managing Director at Bazefield Americas.

-Bazefield have had a very strong growth in the wind and solar domain.
-The market-leading product, Bazefield, currently manages 25 GW on installations across 23 countries.
+Bazefield has had a very strong growth in the wind and solar domain.
+The market-leading product, EnOS Bazefield, currently manages 25 GW on installations across 25 countries.
 This includes sites in Europe, North- and South America and Asia.

 3E and Bazefield have collaborated with ReNew Power for digitalizing O&M for ReNew's 4,100 MW utility scale wind and solar energy portfolio.